vanHeemstraSystems/proxy-management/README.md

 A template for a microservice.

-Can be read as "Proxy Management"
+Can be read as "Proxy Management" at https://app.gitbook.com/???/????/

-Can be browsed as "Proxy Management"
+Can be browsed as "Proxy Management" at https://vanheemstrasystems.github.io/proxy-management/

 Documentation of this repository is automatically done with Quarto using GitHub Actions